TheKrowi/Krowi_AchievementFilter/Changelogs/Wago.io.md

 - Protection so Blizzard Statistics can not be in front of Guild, would result in errors
 - When a criteria updates for an achievement or you earn an achievement, this will also visually update without having to manually refresh the window
 - Keybind to open the current zone
+- Right click menu to the summary achievements and calendar side window achievements

 ### Changed
 - Tabs are now handled by addon and tab name and API is accessible by other addons (see Plugins/Overachiever.lua for example or ask for assistance on discord)